 Mobile phones provide many benefits to school life, notably in improving health and safety through better communication with staff in more remote parts of Elmhurst School campus and on off-site visits.
-However, mobile phones, particularly those capable of taking pictures, also present a challenge to Elmhurst School community to ensure that pupils are safeguarded in relation to the potential for improper use and also that their education is not impeded by the use of mobile phones at inappropriate times.
+However, mobile phones, particularly those capable of

 Parents are provided with information on the use of mobile phones by pupils.
 Staff must be vigilant to ensure that the use of mobile phones, including their use by volunteers, visitors and pupils is always appropriate and that the safeguarding needs of the pupils are met.
 Any concerns should be discussed with the head or DSL.
 Concerns will be taken seriously, logged and investigated appropriately.
 Where a member of staff, visitor, volunteer or pupil has a mobile phone with the facility to take pictures, its use is subject to the policy on the use of cameras and the manipulation and storage of images, above.